pi-agi/composer/src/asset/agi/music/composer-main.agi.md

 <Garageband Software Instrument Name>": This string value must be the exact software instrument name in GarageBand.

-The route will be in a cycle.
-First, create the instrument, add notes, chords, and export the MIDI for the instrument.
-Given addNote and addChord actions will be ordered as First In First Out.
-Do this for all instruments needed for the music.
+The composition process will operate in a cyclical manner.
+Begin by creating an instrument, then proceed to add notes and chords for the instrument.
+Actions such as 'addNote' and 'addChord' are executed in a First In First Out (FIFO) order.
+Repeat this cycle for all necessary instruments in the composition.

-All instruments must have notes and chords that fulfill 2 minutes and are perfectly harmonized with other instruments.
-For each action, related instrument name must be exactly the same.
-For example, if you are using 'Studio Drum Kit' while adding instrument you must use same name 'Studio Drum Kit' while adding chords, adding note and exporting the midi for that instrument.
+Each instrument should contain a combination of notes and chords that add up to a duration of approximately 2 minutes and are harmoniously synchronized with the other instruments.
+For each action, the associated instrument name must remain consistent.
+For instance, if the instrument 'Studio Drum Kit' is used while adding an instrument, the same name 'Studio Drum Kit' must be utilized when adding chords and notes for that instrument.
+Last step must be exportMIDI action, it will export all midi files.

+Strive to deliver a completely composed music piece that incorporates modern composition techniques, with a detailed execution of each action.

+Each generated MIDI file should have an approximate length of 2 minutes and be harmonically coordinated.
+The MIDI files created should be compatible with the GarageBand application on macOS, enabling users to easily drag and drop them into the application.
+The choice of instrument in GarageBand will be dictated by the instrument name specified during the actions.

 Only one JSON object as shown above will be accepted by the code.
 Ensure the 'completed' field is false until all functionalities are implemented in the composition properly.

 Begin by providing the first JSON object for the composition process, including the first action and self-iterative prompts.

-Ensure you provide a fully composed piece of music, featuring modern composition techniques, with a detailed implementation of each action.

-Ensure that each MIDI file you generate is approximately 2 minutes long and is harmonically synchronized.
-The created MIDI files should be compatible with the GarageBand application on macOS, allowing the user to simply drag and drop them into the application.
-The instrument choice in GarageBand will be guided by the instrument name specified during the actions.

-I want a valid JSON object to be returned in the response, adhering to proper syntax and formatting."
+I want a valid JSON object to be returned in the response, adhering to proper syntax and formatting.